Princever/Princever.github.io/_posts/2016-02-18-Set-Up-of-PGSQL.md

 to stop server.

 ### Database SQL ###
 Actually all SQL looks the same, so here we won't illustrate them here.
-The select, update, delete and querys. etc. are the same with we learned in university courses.
+The select, update, delete and queries. etc. are the same with we learned in university courses.

 Thanks for viewing!
 Don't forget following me on <a href="https://github.com/Princever">GitHub</a>!